adl/hoaf/README.md

 Supported Types of Omega-Automata
 ---------------------------------

 The HOA format supports many types of finite automata over infinite words: automata with labels on transitions or labels on states, and with wide range of acceptance conditions based on states or transitions appearing (in)finitely often in an automaton run.
 Instead of providing semantics for each supported type of omega-automata, we provide only semantics for automata with labels on transitions and transition-based accepting conditions.
 Labels on states and state-based acceptance are formaly seen as syntactic sugar (their semantics fully corresponding to the expected one).
-Automata in HOA format can have more initial states.
+Automata in HOA format can have multiple initial states.

 Preliminary Notes